How are Federal Court cases managed?

 Any participant in Court mediation is welcome to provide feedback on their experience, whether it be positive or negative.
 This can be done in person or over the telephone, in writing or electronically.

-If you need an interpreter to understand what is being said at a court hearing, you will need to arrange for any interpreter that you or your witnesses may require.
+If you need an interpreter to understand what is being said at a mediation or arbitration, you will need to arrange for any interpreter that you require.

-If you can not afford to pay for an interpreter, the registry may be able to arrange an interpreter for you.
-If you want the Court to arrange an interpreter you must contact the registry at least one week before the hearing.
-If you do not contact the registry within one week of the hearing, the Registry may not be able to arrange an interpreter in time and the hearing may be delayed.
+If you cannot afford to pay for an interpreter, the Court may be able to arrange an interpreter for you.
+If you want the Court to arrange an interpreter you should contact the Registry as soon as you are aware of the mediation date.
+If you do not, the Registry may not be able to arrange an interpreter in time.

 You can also call 131 450 and speak to the registry through a telephone interpreter.